admb-project/admb/scripts/docker/quickstart-windows.md

 Requirements
 ------------

-The operating system of host computer running ADMB Docker container for Windows is Windows.
+The Windows operating system of host computer is needed to use the ADMB Docker container for Windows.

+* Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows.

 Downloads
 ---------

-* Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows.

-* Using the Docker Desktop, download [ADMB container]("Provide link").
+* Using the Docker Desktop, pull the [ADMB container](https://hub.docker.com/r/johnoel/admb/).

+       C:\> docker pull johnoel/admb:windows

 Usage
 -----